Sharing is caring!

 blue yarn and crochet hook

 There are a few ways to start a granny square, or any other round crochet project.
-My preferred one is creating a magic circle.
-Check this tutorial out and learn how to make a magic circle.
+My preferred one is to create a magic circle

 2. Make the first dc cluster